-You need to install NCache in the following environments:
+You can install NCache in the following environments:

-Production environment is where your LIVE application runs.
-Staging is usually identical or very similar to production and contains the "next" version of your application and is used for final stress testing and client/manager approvals before going LIVE.
+The production environment is where your LIVE application runs.
+Staging is usually identical or very similar to production and contains the next version of your application and is used for final stress testing and client/manager approvals before going LIVE.

-QA environment is often separate from DEV and is used by QA team to test your application.
+QA environment is often separate from DEV and is used by the QA team to test your application.
 DEV environment is where your application is initially developed, unit tested, and integration tested.
-Many times, DEV environment is also used as QA environment and there is no separate QA environment.
+Many times, the DEV environment is also used as a QA environment and there is no separate QA environment.

-NCache is a highly multi-threaded software and takes full advantage of extra cores.
+8 or More Cores: NCache is a highly multi-threaded software and takes full advantage of extra cores.
 The most common configuration for NCache is 8 cores or higher.
-You may need stronger processing power if you have higher transaction loads and/or larger amount of data being stored in NCache.
+You may need stronger processing power if you have higher transaction loads and/or a large amount of data being stored in NCache.